-If you’re familiar with the world of cannabis products, you probably already know that many products and strains are classified as being a certain “type” of cannabis: sativa vs indica, or hybrid.
+If you’re familiar with the world of cannabis products, then you probably already know that many products and strains are classified as being a certain “type” of cannabis: sativa vs indica, or hybrid.

-Indica, Sativa, and Hybrids
+Indica, Sativa and Hybrids

-The vast majority of hemp technically leans towards being Sativa, but there’s more to it than that.
-When we talk about the legal classification of what makes cannabis hemp, it has to do with the THC content being under 0.3% THC.
+The vast majority of hemp technically leans towards being sativa, however, there’s more to it than that.
+For instance, when we talk about the legal classification of what makes cannabis hemp, it has to do with the THC content being under 0.3% THC.

 It’s largely accepted that the terpene Myrcene is most responsible for causing a strain to be “indica.”
-If you take a look at many hemp products, you will notice that the vast majority are quite low in myrcene content, and thus do not really fit into the sterotypical indica label.
+For instance, if you take a look at many CBD hemp oil products, you will notice that the vast majority are quite low in myrcene content, and therefore, they do not really fit into the stereotypical indica label.
 Instead, many hemp products are more commonly found with terpenes such as limonene or caryophyllene.

 This is one of the reasons we advocate for terpene lab tests that show the levels of terpenes in products.
 These lab tests enable consumers to make educated decisions without having to rely on labels in an unregulated industry.

 In addition, a common way to get indica hemp oil products is the addition of terpenes back into products, effectively boosting the effects one way or another, depending on the chosen terpenes.
 These added terpenes are often food-grade rather than cannabis derived.